 Definition of Salami

-It is likely that the term has arisen thanks to the famous name of a Dominican salami which is “Super Special”.
+There is no clear record of why this word began to be used in the sense of “good fortune”.
+It is likely that the term has arisen thanks to the famous name of a Dominican salami that is “Super Especial”.
+From the latter, the term was adapted to give it the semantic characteristic of “lucky”.

 - In English, the traditional sausage known all over the world is known as salami.
 Also, some types of sausages are named in the same way , which is why the term is polysemic.